andrea12edoardo/sport-image-classification/README.md

 ## Project Structure

-1. **Data Loading & Augmentation**: Import raw image data, apply transformations: random cropping, flipping, and normalization to increase dataset diversity and improve model generalization.
+1. **Data Loading & Augmentation**: Import raw image data, apply transformations:
+   - random cropping
+   - flipping
+   - normalization
+   to increase dataset diversity and improve model generalization.

-2. **Model Definitions** (**Custom Net**, **DenseNet121**): Develop and configure both a custom convolutional neural network and a DenseNet121 architecture (pretrained with last layers froozen) to serve as the primary classification models.
+3. **Model Definitions** (**Custom Net**, **DenseNet121**): Develop and configure both a custom convolutional neural network and a DenseNet121 architecture (pretrained with last layers froozen) to serve as the primary classification models.

-3. **Training & Evaluation**: Train each model on the processed datasets, monitor performance using validation data, and tune hyperparameters to optimize accuracy and reduce overfitting.
+4. **Training & Evaluation**: Train each model on the processed datasets, monitor performance using validation data, and tune hyperparameters to optimize accuracy and reduce overfitting.

-4. **Performance Analysis**.
+5. **Performance Analysis**.
 Compare results from different models and configurations by examining metrics like accuracy, precision and training/test loss curves: visualize findings to identify the most effective strategies.

 ## 💡 Results